Your Research Career Roadmap: How to Earn Your PhD in India

 Detailed Application Steps

-- Online Application: Most universities have an online portal where candidates submit their application along with academic records, research proposals, and other required documents.
+- Online Application: Most universities have an online portal where candidates submit their applications along with academic records, research proposals, and other required documents.

 - Written Test: Depending on the university, candidates may need to clear a written entrance test.